 Chatham-Kent’s early days consist of some of the most dramatic history from the War of 1812, a military conflict between the British Empire and the forces of the United States of America.

 To commemorate the Bicentennial of the War of 1812, a historic driving trail, Route 1812, was developed throughout Southern Ontario, including Chatham-Kent.
-Visitors will find historic points of interest and museums along Route 1812 that tell the local history of how the war impacted the area.
+Visitors will find historic points of interest and museums along Route 1812 that highlight how the war impacted the area.

 Fairfield Museum and Historic Site occupies the land that was the first settlement of southwestern Ontario.
 Days after the 1813 battle, American forces invaded and burned the nearby Moravian village of Fairfield.
-The museum site is designed so that visitors can walk where the actual village stood.
+The museum site is designed so visitors can walk through the site of the original village.